TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

 constructor can be called with a single parameter, which is a sequence object used as a data source.

-If a derived class does not wish to comply with this requirement, all of the special methods supported by this class will need to be overridden; please consult the sources for information about the methods which need to be provided in that case.
+If a derived kundi does not wish to comply with this requirement, all of the special methods supported by this kundi will need to be overridden; please consult the sources for information about the methods which need to be provided in that case.